phides-code/go-dynamodb-service-template/README.md

 A Go project template which provides CRUD services for a DynamoDB table, using AWS Lambda and API Gateway, deployed with AWS SAM and GitHub Actions.

+-   Find and replace `Appname` with the name of your app (upper and lowercase A)
 -   Find and replace `Banana`/`Bananas` with the table name (upper and lowercase B)
 -   Find and replace `ca-central-1` with your AWS region
 -   Update fields in `database.go`